Floorp-Projects/Floorp/browser/installer/windows/docs/FullConfig.rst

 Command-line Options
 --------------------

 The full installer provides a number of options that can be used either from the GUI or from the command line.
 The following command line options are accepted.
+The list is valid for Firefox 62 and later.
+Prior to Firefox 62, only ``/S`` and ``/INI`` are accepted, and ``/StartMenuShortcut`` is not available in INI files, only the plural ``/StartMenuShortcuts`` works (even though only one shortcut is created).

 The presence of **any** command-line option implicitly enables silent mode (see the ``/S`` option).